git/git.github.io/rev_news/drafts/edition-27.md

 function (i.e., SWAP(&a, &b) instead of SWAP(a, b))".
 But Junio Hamano and Dscho were not sure that it would improve things.

-Meanwhile Dscho agreed that his commit that introduced such a macro in the first place was not a good idea:
+Meanwhile Dscho agreed that his commit, which introduced such a macro in the first place, was not a good idea:

 > The commit you quoted embarrasses me, and I have no excuse for it.
 I
 > would love to see that myswap() ugliness fixed by replacing it with a